This is an Insight article, written by a selected partner as part of GIR's co-published content. Read more on Insight

 Some top law enforcement priorities affecting corporations include enforcement of the False Claims Act (prohibiting overcharging and related false claims for payment by the government); securities laws regulating publicly traded companies and the stock market; anti-bribery and anti-corruption laws; cybersecurity; and laws governing consumer online privacy.

-The United States does not have an overarching federal cybersecurity law; rather, certain government agencies and banking regulators have created cybersecurity regulations for the corporations under their control.
+The United States does not have an overarching federal cybersecurity law; rather, each state, certain government agencies and banking regulators have created cybersecurity regulations for the corporations under their control.

-For example, issuers of US securities are required to comply with the Securities and Exchange Commission’s (SEC) regulations, including: (1) Regulation S-P (17 CFR section 248.30), which requires firms to adopt written policies and procedures to protect customer information against cyberattacks and other forms of unauthorised access; (2) Regulation S-ID (17 CFR section 248.201-202), which outlines a firm’s duties regarding the detection, prevention and mitigation of identity theft; and (3) the Securities Exchange Act of 1934 (17 CFR section 240.17a-4(f)), which requires firms to preserve electronically stored records in a non-rewritable, non-erasable format.
-Since 2015, the SEC has brought a handful of enforcement actions against public companies for violations of these regulations.
+For example, issuers of US securities are required to comply with the Securities and Exchange Commission’s (SEC) regulations, including: (1) Regulation S-P (17 CFR Section 248.30), which requires firms to adopt written policies and procedures to protect customer information against cyberattacks and other forms of unauthorised access; (2) Regulation S-ID (17 CFR Sections 248.201 and 248.202), which outlines a firm’s duties regarding the detection, prevention and mitigation of identity theft; and (3) the Securities Exchange Act of 1934 (17 CFR Section 240.17a-4(f)), which requires firms to preserve electronically stored records in a non-rewritable, non-erasable format.
+Since 2015, the SEC has brought a handful of enforcement actions against public companies for violations of these Regulations.

-Most cybercrime is prosecuted under the US Computer Fraud and Abuse Act (CFAA).
-The CFAA criminalises the unauthorised access of a protected computer without proper authorisation.
-It covers hacking, phishing, infection of IT systems with malware, electronic theft, and identity theft or fraud.
-Additional US statutes that cover cybercrime are 18 USC section 1028, which criminalises identity theft; 18 USC section 1029, which criminalises the use of unauthorised access devices to commit fraud; and the Stored Communication Act (18 USC section 2701), which criminalises electronic theft of stored communications.
+Most cybercrime is prosecuted under the US Computer Fraud and Abuse Act, which criminalises the unauthorised access of a protected computer without proper authorisation.
+It covers hacking, phishing, infection of IT systems with malware, electronic theft and identity theft or fraud.
+Additional US statutes that cover cybercrime are 18 USC Section 1028, which criminalises identity theft; 18 USC Section 1029, which criminalises the use of unauthorised access devices to commit fraud; and the Stored Communication Act (18 USC Section 2701), which criminalises electronic theft of stored communications.
 The DOJ has a Computer Crime and Intellectual Property Section that investigates and prosecutes computer crimes.

 The US and 60 other jurisdictions have signed the Budapest Convention on Cybercrime, which is a binding international treaty that provides a framework for international co-operation on cybercrime and electronic evidence.